 5 – Western Music Systems – How scales are used to compose music (Melody and Harmony)

 The first dimension of music is the melody or the tune.
-Melody is a pleasingly ordered set of notes chosen from the scale.
+Melody is a pleasingly ordered set of notes chosen from the selected scale.
 The notes are strung together so as to create tension and then to release the tension created.
 Tension and release are also created by the way the notes ascend and descend.
 The way the notes are ordered also induce consonance and dissonance between the notes.

 Melodies usually start out on a note called the tonic (the root note of the scale.
 For example, C of C major or the G of G major scales are the root notes or tonics).
-The root is in consonance with the third note and the fifth note of the major scale (major third and perfect fifth) but is in dissonance with the note that is a semitone lower than the fifth (diminished fifth or tritone).
+The root note is in consonance with the third note and the fifth note of the major scale (major third and perfect fifth) but is in dissonance with the note that is a semitone lower than the fifth (diminished fifth or tritone).
 For example, C is in consonance with E and G but in dissonance with F#.
 Consonance produces a pleasing effect, while dissonance produces a disturbed or sad emotion.
 C and E or C and G sounded one after the other sounds good, but C and F# one after the other produces a very dissonant (an almost evil) effect.
 Try these two combinations on a keyboard or a guitar and see the effect for yourself.
 (The title theme of the ‘The Simpsons’ has this eerie feeling because it uses the tritone).

 Different instruments (including the voice) played together or individually try to create these pleasing effects using melody and harmony.
 Harmony along with melody are the two key elements of a piece of music.

 Melodies are created by stringing together notes in a pleasing way.
 Each of these notes have different duration of sounding (or singing) and different levels of loudness.
 Small phrases or riffs that create a pleasing effect are first created and these are then combined together, in a repeated fashion, with different developments and changes on them.
-These phrases themselves may be formed by shorter pieces called motifs (these phrases and motifs are what stays in your mind for a long time after you have heard a song.
+These phrases themselves may be formed by shorter pieces called motifs (these riffs, motifs and phrases are what stays in your mind for a long time after you have heard a song.
 The opening 4 notes of Beethoven’s fifth symphony is a famous example: G G G E♭.
 Then, the same four notes repeated one note lower F F F D. The second note in bold of the two four note motifs are emphasised.
 The fourth notes in the two motifs are elongated.
 Listen to the first movement of Beethoven’s fifth here.)
 These phrases together form what is called a long section of music called the theme.